Zone Look-up Map

 - In 2021, another lot from the original subdivision comes in with an application for a site plan.
 Planning staff would review that application against zoning rules as of 2021 but would honor the lot sizes approved in the original subdivision.

 In this example, the zoning sets the allowable uses and development standards.
-The entitlement of what's allowed to be built is granted at the end of the review/decision approval process when a a building permit is pulled.
+The entitlement of what's allowed to be built is granted at the end of the review/decision approval process when a building permit is pulled.
 Until that time, the government can still make regulatory changes to the zoning that may affect what can happen on the property, within the limits set by the Fifth Amendment.
 The government cannot require someone to actually build something, so if the applicant changes the proposed development, or ownership changes, or the market changes, an applicant can always submit an application that would change the proposed development project.
 As long as the application meets all the rules in place at the time it is submitted, a new approval can be granted.

 City Council, by adopting the IDO, changed the process by which someone can get a new site plan.
-The IDO allows Site Plan – Administrative review/decision for projects under the threshold that warrants DRB review/decision, and the IDO establishes the zone districts and uses that require a Site Plan – EPC.
+The IDO allows Site Plan – Administrative review/decision for projects under the threshold that warrants DHO review/decision, and the IDO establishes the zone districts and uses that require a Site Plan – EPC.
 Those are all different from what they used to be.

 The IDO offers 2 paths for property owners with a site plan approved prior to the IDO: